it0a/seql/README.md

-# anemia
+# seql

-asynchronous schema migrations
+schema migrations for the masses

 ## Usage